nazmul-nhb/nhb-toolbox-docs/docs/utilities/date/extractMinutesFromUTC.md

 ### Notes

-- Only accepts valid `UTCOffSet` formatted strings
+- Only accepts valid `UTCOffset` formatted strings
 - Minutes are calculated as `(hours * 60) + minutes`
 - Returns 0 for UTC+00:00
 - Maintains sign convention (negative for west of UTC)